AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/edit-link-expiration-in-reports-and-alerts.md

 >[!IMPORTANT]
 >
->This setting only applies to links in reports (with the exception of the [download report](/help/marketo/product-docs/reporting/basic-reporting/report-subscriptions/subscribe-to-a-smart-list.md#email-message) link) and alerts.
-It does not apply to marketing emails.
+>This setting only applies to links in reports and alerts.
+It does **not** apply to the emailed [download report](/help/marketo/product-docs/reporting/basic-reporting/report-subscriptions/subscribe-to-a-smart-list.md#email-message) link or marketing emails.